 Do you have questions regarding a potential legal malpractice claim?

 There is no charge for the initial consultation, whether by e-mail, telephone or by office visit.
-So, please do not hesitate to set up an appointment with Scott Stewart regarding your legal malpractice issue today.
-Call him at (216) 781-2258 or toll free at 1-800-781-2259 to speak to him or one of our attorneys about your legal negligence issue.
+So, please do not hesitate to set up an appointment today for cases involving legal malpractice, Social Security Disability, personal injury or insurance bad faith claims.
+Call us at (216) 781-2258 to speak with attorney Scott E. Stewart about your legal issue.
 Alternatively, you can fill out our contact form to let Stewart & DeChant know how we may assist you with your legal matter.

 WE WILL REPRESENT YOU ANYWHERE IN OHIO.